Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Summary and Conclusions

 In the dense plasma, at $\mu_V \gtrsim T$, the magnitude of the helical relaxation time determines the qualitative properties of the hydrodynamic spectrum.
 For slowly relaxing helical plasma with a large $\tau_H$, the oscillations of helical and axial charge densities -- which are indistinguishable in this limit\footnote{The helical and axial charges of an ensemble of fermions carrying the same vector charge (i.e. either fermions or anti-fermions) are identical up to a sign since the same statement is valid for the helical and axial charges of a single given particle (or anti-particle).} -- and the vector charge oscillations merge into a common hydrodynamic excitation, the Axial-Helical Vortical Wave.

-The Chiral Vortical Wave emerges in the vanishing-$\tau_H$ limit where the helical degree of freedom disappears from the spectrum (gets frozen).
-It is worth stressing that the Chiral Vortical Wave and the mixed Axial-Helical Vortical Wave, both existing in the high-density limit at a finite $\tau_H$, are different excitations, as is reflected in their different propagation velocities and the chemical content of these waves.
+The Chiral Vortical Wave emerges in the vanishing-$\tau_H$ limit where the helical degree of freedom disappears from the spectrum (it freezes).
+It is worth stressing that the Chiral Vortical Wave and the mixed Axial-Helical Vortical Wave, both existing in the high-density limit at finite $\tau_H$, are different excitations, as is reflected in their different propagation velocities and the chemical content of these waves.

 Notice also that for a degenerate ($\mu_V \gg T$) axially conserved ($\tau_A \to \infty$) chiral fluid, the limit of the fast helical relaxation, $\tau_H \to 0$, is accompanied by the redistribution of the degrees of freedom.
 At large but finite $\tau_H$ (approximately conserved helicity), the spectrum is represented by two non-reciprocal modes of the Axial-Helical Wave that mixes almost indistinguishable helical-axial oscillations with fluctuations in the vector charge density.
-However, at small $\tau_H$, these modes get transformed to a non-propagating helical mode (dissipation of all charges driven by the helical charge relaxation) and two bi-directionally propagating axial-vector modes (the Chiral Vortical Wave).
+However, at small $\tau_H$, these modes transform into a non-propagating helical mode (dissipation of all charges driven by the helical charge relaxation) and two bi-directionally propagating axial-vector modes (the Chiral Vortical Wave).